kaunofakultetas/shared-hosting/_DOCS/04-VIRTUAL-SERVERS.md

 │     ▼                                                               │
 │  3.
 Database Insert                                                 │
 │     │                                                               │
-│     │ INSERT INTO Hosting_VirtualServers (OwnerID, Name, ...)       │
+│     │ The backend creates the row via the ORM                       │ │     │ (VirtualServer.objects.create) in hosting_virtualserver       │
 │     │ → Returns new ID (e.g., 42)                                   │
 │     │                                                               │
 │     ▼                                                               │